10 Best RV Vacuums of 2023: Brand Buying Guide & Reviews

 - Customers have complained that its suction is lacking

-- Can run for 40 minutes on a full charge
+- It can run for 40 minutes on a full charge

 - Converts to a handheld